Tula Oblast: Religion

-According to a 2012 survey 62% of the population of Tula Oblast adheres to the Russian Orthodox Church, 2% are unaffiliated generic Christians, 1% are Muslims.
-In addition, 19% of the population declares to be "spiritual but not religious", 13% is atheist, and 3% follows other religions or did not give an answer to the question.
+According to a 2012 survey 62% of the population of Tula Oblast adheres to the Russian Orthodox Church, 2% are unaffiliated generic Christians, and 1% are Muslims.
+In addition, 19% of the population are "spiritual but not religious", 13% are atheists, and 3% follow other religions or did not give an answer to the question.

 Economy

 Tula Oblast is part of the Central economic region.
 It is a prominent industrial center with metalworking, engineering, coalmining, and chemical industries.
 Major industrial cities include Novomoskovsk and Aleksin.
 Historical industries, such as firearm, samovar, and accordion manufacturing, still play an important role in the region.

 The oblast also has a developed agricultural sector, which ranks 33rd in Russia in agricultural production.
 The sector includes farming grain (wheat and rye), potatoes, sugar beets, and vegetable growing, livestock raising, and dairying.